 Ready your wallets, gamers: some big ol' discounts are coming to Steam this week.

 The game distribution platform has announced it's kicking off its Steam Summer Sale until July 5, with an abundance of price slashes coming to its expansive library of titles.

 While Steam always has an ongoing roster of weeklong and weekly deals, they're never quite as exciting as the big extravaganzas we see in their seasonal sales.

 In this guide we'll keep you up to date with the best deals and discounts available on the platform, and how to get the best out of the sales.

 - These are the best mice you can buy for your PC

 How to get the best deals in the Steam Sales

-Whichever way you approach the Steam Winter Sale (or any other Steam deal-a-thon for that matter), you're guaranteed to pick up something great at a great price.
+Whichever way you approach the Steam Summer Sale (or any other Steam deal-a-thon for that matter), you're guaranteed to pick up something at a great price.

 But there are a few techniques and tricks that are worth using if you want to get the most out of the sale.